Managing groups

 Group mapping

-EnterpriseUse group mapping to map groups created in your identity provider (IdP) to groups created in AI Hub.
+EnterpriseOrganizations using single-sign on (SSO) can use group mapping to map groups created in their identity provider (IdP) to groups created in AI Hub.
 AI Hub group membership is then managed in your identity provider.
-Group mapping is available for single-tenant AI Hub environments using security assertion markup language (SAML)-based or OpenID Connect (OIDC)-based single sign-on (SSO) authentication.
+Group mapping is supported with security assertion markup language (SAML)-based SSO.

 Adding group mappings